dejlek/itl/README.md

 # Types

+- **alias** - An alias for another type.
+An alias has a name and type.
 - **byte** - An uninterpreted octet.
 - **bool** - Represents a Boolean value (true or false).
 - **int** - Represents an integral number.
 An int has the number of